cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

     - --root <path> (default: cwd) Project root to scan
     - --url <postgres-url> (default: DATABASE_URL or localhost)
     - --textWeight <0..1> (default: 0.6) Weight for text vs vector
-    - --reset (boolean) TRUNCATE entities
+    - --reset (boolean) TRUNCATE entities/documents

-Usage in Other Projects

-- Add as a local dependency or install from your registry.
-Provide a Postgres connection string.
-- Example:
-  - import { openDatabase } from 'thefactory-db'
-  - const db = await openDatabase({ connectionString: process.env.DATABASE_URL })
-  - await db.addEntity(...); const rows = await db.searchEntities(...);
+Notes

+- Required extensions: pgcrypto and pgvector are created in schema.pg.sql.
+- Vector dimension has been updated to 384.